Threads that Bind — The Story of the Woolly Dog

 Tickets

-Join the Burke Museum of Natural History and Culture for a film screening and Q&A with the participants and producers of Threads That Bind — The Story of the Woolly Dog.
+Join the Burke Museum of Natural History and Culture for a film screening and Q&A with the producer and participants of Threads that Bind — The Story of the Woolly Dog.

-This 30-minute documentary examines the story of the woolly dog — a breed domesticated for thousands of years by Native Tribes in the Pacific Northwest.
+This 30-minute documentary examines the story of the woolly dog — a breed domesticated for thousands of years by Pacific Northwest Tribes.
 The soft white fur of these dogs, which went extinct in the late 1800s, was used to create intricate textiles and regalia.